Pompi2503/principles-of-data-analyticss/README.md

 # Iris Dataset Analysis

 ## Overview
-The tasks assigned explores the famous Iris dataset using Python's sklearn.datasets module.
-The analysis includes data exploration, statistical summarization, visualization, correlation analysis, and simple linear regression modeling.
+The tasks revolves around Iris dataset, which is very popular dataset for machine lerning and pattern recognition.I have used oython sklearn module to explore this data. other python libraries like numpy and matplotlib and panda dataframework is used to present data in a more readable format, suitable for data analysis.
+The analysis in these tasks involbe data exploration, statistical summarization, visualisation, correlation analysis, and linear regression modelling.

 ## Installation and Set-up